ros2/ros2_documentation/source/Tutorials/Demos/Action-Introspection.rst

 Introspection Configuration State
 ---------------------------------

-Similar to service introspection, there are three configuration states for action introspection.
+There are three configuration states for action introspection that are the same states as service introspection.

 .. list-table::  Action Introspection Configuration State
    :widths: 25 25